Research

 Status of constructions

-Hecke operators on Tmf and tmf: Constructed but their structural properties are difficult to pin down.
-They do however commute with those on TMF, KO[[q]], and KO by construction.
-This is typed up, but not yet uploaded to the arXiv.
+Hecke operators on Tmf and tmf: Their construction seems posisble, but their structural properties are difficult to pin down.
+They will, however, commute with those on TMF, KO[[q]], and KO by construction.
+On could try to work this out from (3) and (6).

 Hecke operators on height 2 image of J spectra: Constructed, but again we have to separate the periodic from the dualisable/connective case.
 In the former case, everything works up to higher homotopy (at least, as well as Hecke operators behave on TMF); see (2).
 In the latter case, we only obtain such Hecke operators working away from the prime 2; this is not available, but it should be a simplification of the connective Q(N) work below.